eschares/combine_WoS_and_Dimensions/README.md

 This project attempts to combine the strengths of both these databases and arrive at a more complete picture of output (typically from an institution and/or with a specific publisher)

-## First, Export Your Data
+## First, Export Data

-From Web of Science, select Export -> Excel -> Records from: 1 to XXX -> Full Record (important to get the Reprint Author fields included)
+From Web of Science, select Export -> Excel -> Records from: 1 to XXX -> Full Record (includes the Reprint Author fields).
+Note the limit is 1000 per export, so you may need to do this multiple times and combine files.

 From Dimensions, select Save/Export -> Export Results -> Export Full Record